IVF Failure Reasons: Why Implantation Fails After IVF?Fertility Treatment

 The chromosomal abnormality in the sperm also affects the fetus's chromosomal structure and increases the risk of miscarriage.
 Usually, the male partner has a DNA problem in 15% of semen analyses with normal results.
 The DFI test can detect the rate of IVF failure in couples with DNA problems.
 Of course, there is no obligation to take the DFI test, but it has an important diagnostic role in finding the cause of infertility and repeated IVF failure.
 PGD test can also be used to check the health and chromosomal integrity of the embryo.

-It should be noted that sometimes chromosomal disorders and genetic defects, the inability of the body to divide the cells and develop the embryo, low grade of the embryo, and the rejection of the embryo by the mother's immune system cause implantation and IVF failure.
+It should be noted that sometimes chromosomal disorders and genetic defects, the inability of the body to divide the cells and develop the embryo, the low grade of the embryo, and the rejection of the embryo by the mother's immune system cause implantation and IVF failure.

 The disease that Causes Negative IVF